About the Author

 ERP platforms enable the majority of users within the production chain to track costs, material usage, bringing quicker decisions that boost productivity as well as increase ROI.

-An integrated centralised database leads to effortless integration of departments and processes within the entire organisation.
+An integrated centralized database leads to effortless integration of departments and processes within the entire organization.
 Many benefits come from coherent decision making, including improvement in customer experiences and reductions in costs.

 Three key differences between MRP and ERP

 This may be the biggest difference between ERP and MRP systems and will help you decide which is right for your business.